-- For in vitro diagnostic use in EU/EEA, UK, US and Canada.
-Not for internal or external use in humans or animals. - Regulatory status in the rest of the world: For Research use only.
-Not for use in diagnostic procedures - · All samples should be handled as capable of transmitting infections. - · Each well can only be used once. - The Stop Solution contains <5% Sulphuric acid.
+- · For in vitro diagnostic use in EU/EEA, UK, US and Canada. - Regulatory Status in the rest of the world: For Research Use Only.
+Not For Use in Diagnostic Procedures. - All patient specimens should be handled as of capable of transmitting infections. - · Each well can only be used once. - The Stop Solution contains <5% Sulphuric acid.
 The Stop Solution is labeled: